svyatov/clsx-rails/README.md

 There is a simple benchmark script in the `benchmark` directory.
 You can run it with `bundle exec ruby benchmark/run.rb`.
 I've added it for easier performance testing when making changes to the gem.

+## Conventional Commits

+This project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.

+Types of commits are:
+- `feat`: a new feature
+- `fix`: a bug fix
+- `perf`: code that improves performance
+- `chore`: updating build tasks, configs, formatting etc; no code change
+- `docs`: changes to documentation
+- `refactor`: refactoring code

 ## Contributing